Cost of Single IRB Review

 The costs for IRB review of research conducted at a single institution by that institution’s IRB have typically been considered an indirect cost covered under an institution’s Facilities and Administration (F&A) rate (except for industry-initiated-and-sponsored studies).
 However, many institutions who will serve as single IRBs (sIRBs) will charge fees to review other sites.
 Additionally, fees charged by independent IRBs, such as WIRB or Advarra, will not be paid for by the institution.
 The fees are the responsibility of the lead site and should be included in the grant budget as direct costs.
 This is a new responsibility.

 The lead site will have additional responsibilities for coordinating sIRB review and requirements throughout the life of the study which may require additional staffing resources.

 Which IRBs charge fees for serving as a single IRB?

 Each IRB determines whether or not it will charge study-specific fees.
 In general:

-- A NIH-operated IRB will not charge fees
+- An IRB operated by a federal agency will not charge fees

 - An “independent” IRB (e.g., WIRB, Advarra) will charge fees

 - An IRB affiliated with a university, academic medical center or research institute may or may not charge fees.

 See the list of options for single IRB review for UW PIs for more information about which specific IRBs charge fees.

 There is no nationwide standard or federal mandate for how IRB fees are assessed or how much they are.
 Some IRBs charge for each review action they complete (e.g. initial approval, modifications, continuing review) for each site.
 Some IRBs charge annual fees for the study based on the number of sites.
 For others, the fees vary based on institutional or organizational affiliations.